OleksiiKova/kovalenko-photography/README.md

 # Kovalenko photography

 Kovalenko photography is a website that will help people find a professional photographer for their photo shoot.
-The site will be targeted toward couples and families who want to capture different moments and events in their lives in photography.
+The site will be targeted toward couples and families who want to capture different moments and events of their lives in photographs.

 ![Responsice Mockup](readme_images/mockup.png)

 ## Technologies

-1. Balsamiq - to create a wireframe
+1. Balsamiq - to create a wireframe.
-2. HTML - to create a basic site
+2. HTML - to create a basic site.
-3. CSS - to create front-end and to give a great user experience
+3. CSS - to create front-end and to give a great user experience.
 4. GitHub - source code hosting and deployment.

 ## UX